movingpictures83/CSVPathways/README.md

 # Language: Python
 # Input: TXT
 # Output: PREFIX
-# Tested with: PluMA 1.0, Python 3.6
+# Tested with: PluMA 1.1, Python 3.6
+# Dependency: PythonCyc 1.0

 PluMA plugin to take a multiomics CSV file and query the PathwayTools (Karp et al, 2015) database to retrieve a list of all metabolic pathways